yuki24/stenciljs-gem/README.md

 rake stencil:install
 ```

-This will generate preconfigured Stencil config files in your app that is best suited to Rails apps.
-It is best not to change them until you feel comfortable with Stencil.
+This will generate preconfigured Stencil files in your app that is best suited to Rails apps.
+It is highly recommended not to change them unless you are familiar with Stencil.

 In order to build your new Stencil component, just run: